 Lou’s a guy with a mission.
 Not just pushing people through the process at record speed.
 Nope.
 Because frankly, it took 1 1/2 + hours to navigate through 6 lines along with a couple hundred others trying to get our titles, plates, application, vision & written tests and a half-decent photo.
 My lucky number was #643.

 But you know what?
 I actually didn’t mind.
 From what I saw and overheard, Lou and the others’ mission was to help their neighbors, not just crank out small laminated cards with bad photos.
 Even the woman who failed the written test (Tricksy hobbitses!
 Expecting drivers to recognize stop signs!?)
 Even she got a comforting word.

 At the DMV?
 Who knew?
 I felt good when I walked out, better than when I walked in.
 Now that’s unexpected.

-Maybe I should stop by the DMV for a pep talk before my job interview next Wednesday.
+Maybe I should stop by the DMV for a pep talk before my next job interview.
 If that Church gig doesn’t pan out, I could apply to work there.
-Or thinking more postively, take my new family ministry staff on a field trip.
+Or thinking more positively, take my new ministry staff on a field trip.
 If so, maybe I should bring Big Lou some sausage.
 Widout whiz.